Dentistry | Pre-Dentistry

-International Medical Aid (IMA) is a non-profit organization that provides healthcare volunteer programs for undergraduate students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
-In providing urgently needed healthcare assistance to the people in these regions, we help participants gain valuable exposure to disciplines such as medicine, dentistry, nursing, mental health, public health and physical therapy through an ethics-based approach to care.
-Our programs also allow volunteers the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
+International Medical Aid (IMA) is a non-profit organization that provides healthcare volunteer and internships programs for undergraduate students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
+In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to disciplines such as medicine, dentistry, nursing, mental health, public health and physical therapy through an ethics-based approach to care.
+Our programs also allow interns and volunteers the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
 Founded on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.

 International Medical Aid (IMA) offers once-in-a-lifetime opportunities for dentists, dental hygienists, dental school students, and pre-dentistry undergraduates to work in busy international health care settings, mentored by our outstanding staff of dedicated dentists and other healthcare professionals.
+These programs were developed at Johns Hopkins University.
 We collaborate with an extensive network of public and private health facilities so our volunteers are able to utilize their skills to improve the health of the communities they work in while furthering their practical experience.
 IMA strives to improve the health of underserved individuals through mobile hygiene clinics and public health education programs since dental care in the developing world is less common.
 The lack of sanitation infrastructure and hygiene practices creates a definite need for dental services in these areas, which is why we work hard to collaborate with local leaders to develop ethical and sustainable community-led initiatives that address the root causes of disease and illness.

 Unlike many healthcare volunteer programs, IMA is a not-for-profit organization that reinvests into all of the communities in which we operate.
 While some programs merely transport participants to their hospital placements and offer little oversight or guidance, we provide a structured environment with multiple sources of local and U.S. based support.
 IMA oversees every aspect of our volunteers’ overseas experience, including extensive training on safety and infection control procedure.